lakefox/mdxt/README.md

 ## Display If

 To use a display if condition, first define the condition statement with a question mark and a set of curly brackets with the condition inside it.
 The display if will only render the content inside if the condition is true.
-Display if statements cannot contain and execute statement as the content are executed the same way.
+Display if statements cannot contain an execute statement as the content is executed the same way.
 The content intended to be displayed goes underneath the initiator indented with a single tab character.

 ```text
 ?{condition}